 - Chicken and Dumplings

-I have made this Guinness beer bread countless times since the first time, and it is constantly a family favorite.
+I have made this Guinness bread countless times since the first time, and it is constantly a family favorite.
 It’s so good, that I sometimes even enjoy it for dessert with jam on top.
 I’m not much of a Guinness drinker, but man this bread is good!

 Irish Guinness Brown Bread